-To honor International Women’s Day on March 8, we interviewed some of our female developers, project managers, and leaders about this year’s #BalanceforBetter theme, one that is especially prescient within the technology sector.
-Each interviewee offered a unique perspective on being a woman in the tech world and talked about what “balance”means to them.
-Because March also happens to be Women’s History Month, we’re extending the conversation throughout, with a new interview each week.
-Our hope is that sharing our stories will inspire more conversations about women’s influence in STEM fields.
+To honor International Women’s Day on March 8, we interviewed some of our female developers, project managers, and leaders about the theme this year, #BalanceforBetter, which is especially appropriate in the technology sector.
+Each interviewee offers a unique perspective on being a woman in the tech world and talks about what “balance means” to them.
+And because March also happens to be Women’s History Month, we decided to extend the conversation throughout in hopes of inspiring more conversations about women’s influence in STEM fields.

 How did you get started in coding?